3. In Love With Spring: My Novel Online

 “The other thing I wanted to tell you,” he went on, “is that you look smokin’ hot tonight.”

 “Shit, yeah.
-You’re the hottest lookin’ girl here.”
+You’re the best lookin’ girl here.
+By fuckin’ far.”

 “I am?”
-Please let him really be saying this, please don’t be that I’m so stoned that I’m imagining it.
+Please let him really be saying this, please don’t be that I’m stoned and just imagining it.
 “Thanks.”
 Boldly, she reached for the joint and had another hit.
-“And obviously you’re the best-looking guy here.”
+“And ovis’ly you’re the best-looking guy here.”
 She laughed.
 “Ob-vee-uss-lee.”

 “Ob-vee-uss-lee,” he agreed, and laughed too.
-His hand somehow wound up on her knee, and gave it a squeeze.
+His hand somehow wound up on her knee and stroked it.

-Jules, watching the dynamics from across the room, said to Simon, “She refuses to admit that the only reason she likes him is because he’s good looking.
-I’ve never heard her say he’s smart or funny or does volunteer work, you know?
-Just that he’s so hunky.
+Jules, watching the dynamics with Simon from across the room, said, “She refuses to admit that the only reason she likes him is because he’s quote such a hunk, end quote.
+I’ve never heard her say he’s smart or funny or does volunteer work.
 But she keeps saying there’s more to him than that, and that I won’t understand until it happens to me.”

 “What time is it?” she asked abruptly.